ghacks Technology News

 The theory is that malicious developers may not want to make the $5 payment to distribute their apps, considering that the payment may be linked to a person making the payment.

-It is unclear at this point in time how the payments are processed, but the likelihood is that Google Checkout will be used for that.
+It is unclear at this point in time how the payments are processed but the likelihood is that Google Checkout will be used for that.

-The Chrome developers have also added domain verification as another security improvement.
-Chrome “developers will be able to associate their extensions (and soon their apps) with domains they own or manage using Google’s Webmaster Tools”.
+Google has added domain verification as another security improvement.
+Chrome "developers will be able to associate their extensions (and soon their apps) with domains they own or manage using Google’s Webmaster Tools".

 What’s your take on this?
 Let us know in the comments.